Drama and Production BA (Hons)

 - You will learn through a combination of face-to-face and video conference seminars, intensive practical workshops and online via the university’s virtual learning environment (VLE) with support from your tutors

-There will also be one residential seminar per semester:
+There will also be one residential seminar per semester for years 2, 3 and 4:

-- Year 3: 1 week creative residency in Perth (Semester 1)*
+- Year 3: 1-week creative residency in Inverness (Semester 1)*

 - Students will be required to cover any additional travel and accommodation costs for all residencies